carldgosselin/virtual_reality/Project-2-Build-VR-Apartment/README.md

 ## Install

-Move the "MyApartment2.apk" file to your favorite Android device and enjoy the experience.
+Move the "MyApartment2.apk" file to your favorite Android device and just chill for a bit.

 ## Screenshot